bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Customer Impersonation Tokens

-Its also possible to generate tokens for use in server-to-server interactions with a trusted consumer by POSTing to the [API Token Customer Impersonation Endpoint](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/api-token-customer-impersonation/createtokenwithcustomerimpersonation) with the `X-Bc-Customer-Id` header set to the customer's ID:
+Its also possible to generate tokens for use in server-to-server interactions with a trusted consumer by POSTing to the [API Token Customer Impersonation Endpoint](https://developer.bigcommerce.com/api-reference/storefront/graphql-api-tokens/api-token-customer-impersonation/createtokenwithcustomerimpersonation):

 **`POST`** `https://api.bigcommerce.com/stores/{store_id}/v3/storefront/api-token-customer-impersonation`